Canyoning

-Canyoning (canyoneering in the United States, kloofing in South Africa) is a type of mountaineering that involves travelling in canyons using a variety of techniques that may include other outdoor activities such as walking, scrambling, climbing, jumping, abseiling (rappelling), and swimming.
+Canyoning (canyoneering in the United States, kloofing in South Africa) is a sport that involves traveling through canyons using a variety of techniques, such as walking, scrambling, climbing, jumping, abseiling (rappelling), swimming, and rafting.

-Although non-technical descents such as hiking down a canyon (canyon hiking) are often referred to as canyoneering, the terms canyoning and canyoneering are more often associated with technical descents — those that require abseils (rappels) and ropework, technical climbing or down-climbing, technical jumps, and/or technical swims.
+Although non-technical descents such as hiking down a canyon ("canyon hiking") are often referred to as "canyoneering", the terms "canyoning" and "canyoneering" are more often associated with technical descents—those that require rappels and ropework, technical climbing or down-climbing, technical jumps, and/or technical swims.

 Canyoning is frequently done in remote and rugged settings and often requires navigational, route-finding, and other wilderness travel skills.

-Canyons that are ideal for canyoning are often cut into the bedrock stone, forming narrow gorges with numerous drops, beautifully sculpted walls, and sometimes spectacular waterfalls.
+Canyons that are ideal for canyoning are often cut into the bedrock stone, forming narrow gorges with numerous drops, sculpted walls, and sometimes waterfalls.
 Most canyons are cut into limestone, sandstone, granite, or basalt, though other rock types are found.
 Canyons can be very easy or extremely difficult, though emphasis in the sport is usually on aesthetics and fun rather than pure difficulty.
-A wide variety of canyoning routes are found throughout the world, and canyoning is enjoyed by people of all ages and skill levels.
+A wide variety of canyoning routes are found throughout the world.

-Canyoning gear includes climbing hardware, static or semi-static ropes, helmets, wetsuits, and specially designed shoes, packs, and rope bags.
-While canyoneers have used and adapted climbing, hiking, and river running gear for years, more and more specialized gear is invented and manufactured as canyoning popularity increases.
+Canyoning gear includes climbing hardware, semi-static ropes, helmets, wetsuits, and specially designed shoes, packs, and rope bags.
+While canyoneers have used and adapted climbing, hiking, and river running gear for years, more and more specialized gear has been developed as the as sport's popularity increases.

 Canyoning around the world

-In most parts of the world canyoning is done in mountain canyons with flowing water.
+In most parts of the world, canyoning is done in mountain canyons with flowing water.
 The number of countries with established canyoning outfitters is growing yearly.

 Asia

-Nepal has huge potential in adventure activities like mountaineering, trekking, canyoning, rafting, paragliding, mountain biking, honey hunting, etc. Canyoning is famous in Sundarijal (Kathmandu), Pokhara, Jalabire (Chitwan),etc. In Vietnam you can try in Dalat, its call "Dalat Canyoning Challenge", organized by Viet Challenge Tours.
-In Japan they have both "kyanioningu" and (sawanobori) the later being the sport of climbing up canyons and gorges.
-Taiwan has both canyoning and a sport called river tracing that typically involves traveling upstream.
+Nepal has huge potential for adventurous travellers with activities such as mountaineering, trekking, canyoning, rafting, paragliding, mountain biking, and honey hunting.
+Canyoning is prominent in Sundarijal (Kathmandu), Sindhupalchowk (Old jambo),Pokhara, Jalabire (Chitwan) among others.
+Dalat in Vietnam is well known for canyoning and rapelling.
+In Japan, "kyanioningu" and sawanobori are practised, the latter being the sport of climbing up canyons and gorges.
+In Taiwan, canyoning is practiced alongside a sport called river tracing that typically involves travelling upstream.
+The Philippines has a canyoneering run at Kawasan Falls, Badian, Cebu that is popular among foreign travellers.